When nontraditional families want to growPublished: Nov. 10, 2023

-As complicated as this might all seem, things are even more challenging for two men couples hoping to start their family.
+As complicated as this might all seem, things are even more challenging for two men couples hoping to start a family.
 While there are now two sources of sperm, the couple is faced with finding both an egg donor and a gestational carrier.

-The good news is that success rates for couples using an egg donor are generally quite high – over 60 percent.
+The good news is that success rates for couples using an egg donor are generally quite high – over 60%.